zfcampus/zf-apigility-doctrine/README.md

 > ### zf-component-installer
 >
 > If you use [zf-component-installer](https://github.com/zendframework/zf-component-installer),
-> that plugin will install zf-apigility-doctrine as a module for you.
+> that plugin will install zf-apigility-doctrine, and all modules it depends on, as a
+> module in your application configuration for you.

 For Apache installations it is recommended the [AllowEncodedSlashes-directive is set to On](http://httpd.apache.org/docs/2.4/mod/core.html#allowencodedslashes)